The experience of Masters Week is evolving so quickly it’s hard to imagine the circus-like atmosphere that was Augusta Masters week.

 The powers that be at Augusta National slowly put an end to the practice years ago by buying up the houses and wiping them away, leaving acres upon acres of free parking without the pesky homes getting in the way.

-Editor’s Note: This Hunter S. Thompson-esque feature was originally published on April 11, 2007, and was written by former Metro Spirit reporter Corey Pein.
-Pein abandoned the Metro Spirit some years back to write for the Willamette Week in Portland, Oregon, and hasn’t been heard from since.
-No surprise there, since Pein, more often than not sporting Mercedes Benz-logo shorts (worn ironically, of course), was always pissing someone off.
-Nonetheless, this story of a bit of Masters Week tomfoolery — henceforth referred to as the ultimate exercise in futility — is worth revisiting, if for nothing else than to play a game of “spot what no longer exists in Augusta.”
-Enjoy!
+This Hunter S. Thompson-esque feature was originally published on April 11, 2007, and was written by former Metro Spirit reporter Corey Pein.
+Pein was always pissing someone off and this piece was no exception, of a bit of Masters Week tomfoolery — henceforth referred to as the ultimate exercise in futility.

 Depending on who you asked, it was happy hour at Vegas Showgirls.
 Ten dollar cover, paid at the bar.
 Microbrews?
 No. PBR?
 No. The bartender brought me a Budweiser.
 “That’ll be $6.50,” she said.
 I tipped her $1.

 Five polo shirts filled with thirtysomething men walked out single file, keeping their heads low in shame.
 It was a quarter to five.
 The course was still open, but they came here instead.
 Golfers gone wild, sort of.
 Golfers gone mild.